dmbarbour/awelon/AboutABC.md

         FM :: ((a*b)+(a'*c))*e → a*((b+c)*e) -- full factor; inverse of D

 On merge, the types `a` and `a'` must be compatible for future operations, but they don't need to be exactly the same.
-What 'compatibility' requires may be judged in context.
-However, conservatively, any unit values in `a` and `a'` must be structurally aligned.
+What 'compatibility' requires may be judged in context, knowledge of future operations.
+A type checking technique is to have a 'merged' type that validates future operations on both paths, and perhaps even compiles the future paths separately until reaching a convenient location to merge.

 Sums may also be copied or dropped (with `^` and `%`) assuming both element types may be copied and dropped.